 The BISSELL CrossWave HydroSteam is better than the BISSELL CrossWave Cordless Max.
 The HydroSteam provides better debris pickup performance on bare floors, and its steam-release function results in superior stain-clearing performance.
 On the other hand, the CrossWave Cordless Max has a lighter, more maneuverable build, and its cordless design makes it easier to clean faraway areas.

-The BISSELL CrossWave Cordless Max and Hoover ONEPWR Evolve Pet share an upright configuration, but they're for different uses.
+The BISSELL CrossWave Cordless Max and the Hoover ONEPWR Evolve Pet share an upright configuration, but they're for different uses.
 The BISSELL is a hybrid vacuum/mop and can deal with stains and liquid spills with minimal difficulty.
 It performs better on bare floors than the Hoover, and its fluffy brushroll is better suited to drawing debris up from cracks and crevices.
 The Hoover is a more conventional cordless upright that you can easily use on carpeted surfaces.
 It's also lighter, charges faster, and has a dustbin that's roughly twice as large.

-The BISSELL CrossWave Cordless Max and Samsung Jet 90 Complete are different types of vacuums, though both offer some mopping functionality.
+The BISSELL CrossWave Cordless Max and the Samsung Jet 90 Complete are different types of vacuums, though both offer some mopping functionality.
 The Samsung is a more conventional cordless stick vacuum that you can bundle with a somewhat unique 'Spinning Sweeper' floorhead, which uses rotating mop pads to scrub away stains.
 However, this floorhead only scrubs away at stains, and the vacuum isn't capable of dealing with liquid spills, unlike the BISSELL model.
 That said, the Samsung vacuum is considerably better at everyday vacuuming tasks.
 It performs much better on carpeted floors with its multi-surface floorhead, is easier to maneuver, weighs considerably less, and has a longer battery life.

 The BISSELL CrossWave Cordless Max feels decently well-built.
 It's similar to the BISSELL CrossWave Pet Pro in terms of overall build quality, with a body made mainly from hard plastic and an aluminum wand.
 There are a couple of minor deviations however.
 The floorhead release hinge unlocks with very little effort, making it hard to roll the vacuum around when it's positioned completely upright.
 You'll likely find it easier to move the vacuum from place to place by using the grab handle, which has a rubberized surface to give you a more secure grip.
 Most of its controls are within easy reach, with its surface mode switch on top of the handle and a detergent trigger just underneath it.